Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: The Economic Gains of Interpretable Prediction

 Importantly, the CB-APM portfolios used in these tests are constructed from the same model configuration employed in the empirical return-forecasting exercise.
-That is, we apply the trained CB-APM---optimized to forecast annual excess returns---to generate firm-level predicted returns and consensus representations, which are then used to form sorted portfolios and factor-mimicking returns.
+That is, we apply the trained CB-APM, optimized to forecast annual excess returns, to generate firm-level predicted returns and consensus representations, which are then used to form sorted portfolios and their corresponding long--short returns.
 This design ensures coherence across empirical sections: the factor-pricing analysis evaluates the economic content of the very signals that the CB-APM learns to use for long-horizon prediction.

-We conduct three complementary GRS exercises.
-First, we evaluate whether the CB-APM factor-mimicking portfolios can jointly price the benchmark 25-- and 30--portfolio test assets.
-Successful pricing performance would indicate that the consensus-based signals span systematic risks similar to those captured by traditional factors.
-Second, we form decile portfolios based on CB-APM predicted returns and test whether standard factor models can explain their realized returns.
+We conduct two complementary GRS exercises.
+First, we form decile portfolios based on CB-APM predicted returns and test whether standard factor models can explain their realized returns.
 This analysis assesses whether the return patterns generated by the model are incremental to the span of existing factors.
-Third, we construct decile portfolios sorted on each individual consensus dimension and examine whether traditional models can price these portfolios.
-This final exercise isolates which consensus channels are most and least aligned with traditional factor structures.
+Second, we construct decile portfolios sorted on each individual consensus dimension and examine whether traditional models can price these portfolios.
+This exercise isolates which consensus channels are most and least aligned with traditional factor structures.

 Each specification is evaluated using the GRS $F$-statistic, its associated $p$-value, and mean absolute and root-mean-squared pricing errors.
 All results are computed in-sample, consistent with empirical asset pricing conventions in which factor-pricing tests focus on explaining cross-sectional return patterns rather than forecasting performance.
-Together, these exercises provide a comprehensive assessment of whether the consensus representations learned by the CB-APM contain distinct factor-pricing information or whether their explanatory power is largely captured by established benchmark models.
+Together, these exercises provide a focused assessment of whether the consensus representations learned by the CB-APM contain distinct factor-pricing information or whether their explanatory power is largely captured by established benchmark models.
+As an additional robustness check, we examine the pricing performance of CB-APM-implied portfolios on standard benchmark test assets; results are reported in Internet Appendix~\ref{Appendix:benchmark-portfolio}.